leancodepl/corelibrary/docs/domain/03_aggregates.md

 ### Parameterless constructor

-Parameterless constructor is required by entity framework.
-It is private to not be accessible outside.
+Parameterless constructor is required by EntityFramework.
+It is private because it should not be used in other scenarios, especially application code.

 ### Id